What is Pattern Lab and why should I care about it?

-Here, at Real Life Digital we've been drinking the kool-aid, and now all we want to talk to people about is pattern lab when it comes to design and front-end implementation for Drupal projects.
-But why are we so excited over pattern lab as design system?
+Here, at Real Life Digital, we've become advocates for Component Driven Design.
+We've implemented this approach to building front-ends for several client projects.
+In particular the tool we've used is called Pattern Lab.
+But why are we so excited about Pattern Lab as design system?
 Why would you want to invest in a pattern library for your web project?
 What even is a pattern library?
-These are all questions we've been asked, so we figured we'd write a quick article on the benefits of using a pattern library such as pattern lab as how you can use it for your next web project.
+These are all questions we've been asked, so we figured we'd write an article on the benefits and how you can use it for your next web project.

 So what is atomic design?